avast/retdec/README.md

     * [Graphviz](http://www.graphviz.org/)
     * [GNU getopt](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-- should be first in `PATH`

 3. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, go into `$RETDEC_INSTALLED_DIR/bin` and run:
+To decompile a binary file named `test.exe`, run

     ```
     # /usr/local/bin/bash if installed via Homebrew
-    /path/to/gnu/bash ./decompile.sh test.exe
+    /path/to/gnu/bash $RETDEC_INSTALL_DIR/bin/decompile.sh test.exe
     ```

-   For more information, run `./decompile.sh --help`.
+   For more information, run `decompile.sh` with `--help`.

 ## Build and Installation